 - Emails are not just to sell, they are also to connect

 For those who do not have much experience with online stores, the statistics are clear about the effectiveness when transforming visits to purchases: a very low percentage of visitors to your store will buy something, in the end.
 It is very difficult to give a specific percentage of conversion, in markets such as financial services, for example, the percentages are higher, and may even exceed 10% in some countries.
 But other industries like retail, with clothing, for example, conversion rates can range from 1% to 3%.
 The figures vary greatly between markets and the type of products or services offered (source: Smart Insights).

-According to the Direct Marketing Association, worldwide email marketing is in good healt.
+That is where email marketing campaigns come in, you have the possibility to recapture the visitors on your store who did not make a purchase, while you also stay in touch with your customers.
+According to the Direct Marketing Association, worldwide email marketing is in good health.
 Here are some figures that will help you to decide:

 - Brand awareness: 80% of the people who receive email campaigns ensure that these type of initiative got them to know new brands